 Bryophyllum marnierianum, Kalanchoe humbertii

-Kalanchoe marnieriana is a succulent subshrub with flat, rounded, blue-green leaves.
-It grows up to 18 inches (45 cm) tall and up to 3 feet (1.2 m) wide.
-Leaves are arranged oppositely and flatten together facing toward the branch tips and turn to a pink color in the winter.
-The rose-pink to red flowers emerge and dangle off reddish stalks at the end of the branches throughout the year.
+Kalanchoe marnieriana is a succulent subshrub with flat rounded blue-green leaves arranged oppositely and flatten together facing toward the branch tips and turning to a pink color in the winter.
+It grows up to 18 inches (45 cm) tall and 3 feet (1.2 m) wide.
+Flowers are rose-pink to red and emerge and dangle off reddish stalks at the end of the branches throughout the year.